Golimumab: Availability

 Golimumab was developed by Janssen Biotech, Inc. (formerly Centocor Biotech, Inc.) which also markets the product in the United States.
 Janssen markets golimumab in Canada, Central and South America, the Middle East, Africa and Asia Pacific.
 In the European Union, Russia, and Turkey, golimumab distribution rights are held by MSD (Ireland), a subsidiary of Merck & Co., Inc. In Japan, Indonesia, and Taiwan, distribution rights are held by Mitsubishi Tanabe Pharma Corporation.

 Biosimilars

-In September 2025, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Gobivaz, intended for the treatment of rheumatoid arthritis, juvenile idiopathic arthritis, psoriatic arthritis, axial spondyloarthritis, and ulcerative colitis.
+In September 2025, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Gobivaz, intended for the treatment of rheumatoid arthritis, juvenile idiopathic arthritis, psoriatic arthritis, axial spondyloarthritis, and ulcerative colitis.
 The applicant for this medicinal product is Advanz Pharma Limited.
 Gobivaz is a biosimilar medicinal product that is highly similar to the reference product Simponi (golimumab), which was authorized in the European Union in October 2009.
+Gobivaz was authorized for medical use in the European Union in November 2025.

+In December 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Gotenfia, intended for the treatment of rheumatoid arthritis, juvenile idiopathic arthritis, psoriatic arthritis, axial spondyloarthritis, and ulcerative colitis.
+The applicant for this medicinal product is STADA Arzneimittel AG.
+Gotenfia is a biosimilar medicinal product that is highly similar to the reference product Simponi (golimumab).
+Gotenfia was authorized for medical use in the European Union in February 2026.